Achievable logoAchievable logo

 Papilloma and Polyoma viruses

-They are in the Papovavirus family.
-They cause some easily identifiable diseases.
+They’re in the Papovavirus family.
+They cause several easily identifiable diseases.

-Clinical features: HPV types 1,2,3 and 4 cause benign warts on hands and feet.
-Types 6 and 11 cause laryngeal papillomas and genital warts or condyloma acuminata which may become malignant.
-Types 16 and 18 are most commonly associated with cervical cancer, anal cancer, penile cancer and some cases of oral cancer.
-HPV 31, 33 and 45 are also associated with cervical cancers.
-Remember that histologically it is a squamous cell carcinoma.
+Clinical features: HPV types 1, 2, 3, and 4 cause benign warts on the hands and feet.
+Types 6 and 11 cause laryngeal papillomas and genital warts (condyloma acuminata), which may become malignant.
+Types 16 and 18 are most commonly associated with cervical cancer, anal cancer, penile cancer, and some cases of oral cancer.
+HPV 31, 33, and 45 are also associated with cervical cancers.
+Remember that, histologically, it’s a squamous cell carcinoma.

-Laboratory diagnosis of HPV infections: Koilocytes are vacuolated squamous cells which can be seen in lesions.
+Laboratory diagnosis of HPV infections: Koilocytes are vacuolated squamous cells that can be seen in lesions.
 DNA hybridization can also be used to detect viral DNA.
-E 6 and 7 mRNA detection assays are being used recently to predict risk of developing cervical carcinoma.
+E6 and E7 mRNA detection assays have been used recently to predict the risk of developing cervical carcinoma.

-Diagnosis is made by quantification of polyoma virus DNA in blood, CSF and urine.
-Urine can be screened for typical “decoy” cells which are infected epithelial cells with intranuclear inclusions.
-They can be detected in urine cytology by Papanicolaou stain or phase contrast microscopy.
-Brain or renal biopsy specimens will show glassy, basophilic intranuclear viral inclusions.
+Diagnosis is made by quantifying polyoma virus DNA in blood, CSF, and urine.
+Urine can be screened for typical “decoy” cells, which are infected epithelial cells with intranuclear inclusions.
+These can be detected in urine cytology by Papanicolaou stain or phase contrast microscopy.
+Brain or renal biopsy specimens show glassy, basophilic intranuclear viral inclusions.